Weak convergence of the empirical measure for the Keller-Segel model in both subcritical and critical cases: Introduction and results

 \subsection{The associated trajectories}

 The equation \eqref{MVEDP} comes from an Eulerian point of view.
-The following SDE models the same problem with a Lagrangian point of view: we consider the behaviour of one typical particle among the other. \begin{defi} We say that $(X_t)_{t\geq 0}$ is a solution of the nonlinear SDE \eqref{EDSMV} with initial condition $X_0$ if
+The following SDE models the same problem with a Lagrangian point of view: we consider the behavior of one typical particle among the other. \begin{defi} We say that $(X_t)_{t\geq 0}$ is a solution of the stochastic Keller-Segel equation with initial condition $X_0$ if

 where $(B_t)_{t\ge 0}$ is a $2$-dimensional Brownian motion and $f_s$ is the law of $X_s$. \end{defi} The idea is to follow the motion of one specific particle instead of considering the proportion of particles at a precise place and a precise time.
-One easily checks from the It\^o formula that if $(X_t)_{t\geq 0}$ is a solution of the nonlinear SDE \eqref{EDSMV}, then $(f_t)_{t\geq 0}$ is a weak solution to \eqref{EDP}-\eqref{EDP2}.
+One easily checks from the It\^o formula that if $(X_t)_{t\geq 0}$ is a solution of the stochastic Keller-Segel equation \eqref{EDSMV}, then $(f_t)_{t\geq 0}$ is a weak solution to \eqref{EDP}-\eqref{EDP2}.